The Complete Guide to Niue

 For a complete list and details on each experience, see the 10 Free & Cheap Things To Do in Niue.

-Cheap Accommodation in Niue
+Cheap Accommodations in Niue

 Niue’s main type of budget accommodation is guesthouses.
-These backpacker-meets-B&B accommodations have guests staying in private rooms of renovated family homes with communal bathroom, kitchen and lounge facilities.
+These backpacker-meets-B&B accommodations have guests staying in private rooms of renovated family homes with communal bathrooms and kitchen and lounge facilities.
 Alternatively, there are a few affordable holiday homes available in Niue.
 Check out your options in the 10 Best Budget Accommodations in Niue.

 The Complete Guide to Niue(c) Niue Tourism